Activity report

 • Just as oil can be obtained from plants, oil can be obtained from microalgae.
 It is expected to become an energy source that will support future society as a biofuel.

-• Professor Shinomura is a researcher of microalgae, and is highly evaluated especially for his research on the cellular response of Euglena to light.
+• Professor Shinomura is a researcher of microalgae, and is particularly highly regarded for his research on the cellular response of Euglena to light.

-• Focusing on the environment around Teikyo University Utsunomiya Campus, he is actively pursuing new possibilities for microalgae while doing fieldwork with students.
+• Focusing on the environment around Teikyo University's Utsunomiya Campus, he is actively pursuing new possibilities for microalgae while conducting fieldwork with students.

 • The cost of extracting energy sources from microalgae is still high.
 More efficient methods of increasing microalgae and the production of more environmentally resistant individuals could significantly reduce the cost of producing energy from microalgae.